-But only because I think highly of those works doesn’t mean, that I think they’re perfect.
-Sometimes the balance seems a bit off, the characters become unlikable at some points or the story is delayed by several things I don’t care about.
-I personally don’t mind a slow story, as long as there are cute girls and interaction between characters to deepen the relationships.
-You need a rest here and there, but if this goes on and on and on, it becomes pretty frustrating.
+I think highly of some those works of fiction but they are not perfect.
+Sometimes their balance seems to be a bit off, other times the characters become unlikable at some points in the plotline, and occasionally the story is prolonged by several things that I do not care about.
+I personally don’t mind a slow story, as long as there are cute girls and interactions between characters to deepen their relationships.
+You need a rest here and there, after all, but if this goes on and on and on, it becomes pretty frustrating.

-Well, whenever I think about the weaknesses of these works, I normally would shrug my shoulders afterwards and think, that I have no reason to complain, since I didn’t spend hours and days to write all this stuff.
+Well, whenever I used to think about the numerous weaknesses of these works, I would shrug my shoulders and think that I have no reason to complain, since I did not spend many hours and sleepless nights to write all that stuff down.
 And this brought me finally to my own original work and the fact, that now I know how hard it really is to sit down and just write stuff.
-And of course, now I do have the right to complain! 😉
+Of course now that I have, I really do have the right to complain!

 My work is probably also suffering from imbalance between character- and plot-development, but hey, spend hours writing and publishing a story, before you wise-crack! :3

 Here we go with some details.
-Today it’ll be the names of some characters.
-Yes, I actually thought about how I write these character names in Japanese, since each name can has multiple meanings, depending which kanji are used.
+Written below are some names of some characters in English and Japanese.
+Yes, I actually thought about how to write these character names in Japanese since each name in Japanese can has multiple meanings, depending on which kanji are used.

-Momokawa Kyou (桃川 杏): The surname is written as ‘peach river’, since I wanted somehow the word ‘peach’ within.
-It’s sweet on the outside, while its kernel is poisonous, which describes Kyou’s character quite well.
-And that leads to the first name, while 杏 (apricot) read as ‘Kyou’ isn’t that uncommon (even though Kenta mistook it for ‘Anzu’), you can also write kyou as 凶, which means ‘calamity’.
+Momokawa Kyou (桃川 杏): The surname, Momokawa, is written as ‘peach river’, since I wanted to somehow have the word ‘peach’ within.
+It’s sweet on the outside, with a poisonous kernel on the inside, which describes Kyou’s character quite well.
+And this leads to the first name, 杏 (apricot) read as ‘Kyou’, which isn’t that uncommon (even though Kenta mistook it for ‘Anzu’).
+You can also write Kyou as 凶, which means ‘calamity’.

 Muaotef (ムアオテフ): This name is actually self-made, even though I altered the name Duamutef, the Egypt guardian god of the Canopic jars, for my means.
 You would pronounce it as ‘Muh-Ah-Oh-Teff’.
-Kinda of a tongue twister for English natives, but I wanted to make a dragon’s name exotic.
-For those who doesn’t know Japanese, the name is simply written in Katakana, so there is no hidden meaning.
+It’s kind of a tongue twister for English natives, but I wanted to make a dragon’s name exotic.
+For those who don’t know Japanese, the name is simply written in Katakana, so there is no hidden meaning.
 At least in human tongue.

-Next time we will have a new main-character.
-Since the description says harem, it’s a girl of course.
-Stay curious and I hope for many positive feedback, so I can motivate myself each day to add some sentences.
+In my next volume, we will have a new main character!
+Since my novel’s description includes a ‘harem’ tag, the new character will obviously be a girl .
+Stay curious!
+I hope for positive feedback, so I that I can motivate myself to continue adding some sentences every day.